ember-learn/guides-source/guides/release/tutorial/03-automated-testing.md

 ## The Purpose of Automated Testing

 We accomplished a lot in the last few chapters!
-Let's recap — we started with a blank canvas, added a few pages of content, styled everything to look pretty, dropped in a picture of Tomster, added links between our pages and amazingly, everything worked together flawlessly!
+Let's recap—we started with a blank canvas, added a few pages of content, styled everything to look pretty, dropped in a picture of Tomster, added links between our pages and amazingly, everything worked together flawlessly!

 But do we _really_ know that everything is actually working?
 Sure, we clicked around a bit to confirm that things look as expected.
 But do we feel confident that we checked _every_ page after the most recent change that we made?

 After all, most of us have experienced (or heard horror stories about) making a Small Tweak™ in one area of the app that inadvertently broke _everything else_ when we weren't looking.

 Maybe we can write a checklist somewhere of all the things to check after making changes to our site.
 But surely, this will get out of hand as we add more features to our app.
-It is also going to get old really quickly — repetitive tasks like that are best left to robots.
+It is also going to get old really quickly—repetitive tasks like that are best left to robots.

 Hmm, robots.
 That's an idea.
 What if we can write this checklist and just get the computer to check everything for us?
 I think we just invented the idea of _automated testing_!
 Okay, maybe we were not the first to come up with the concept, but we independently discovered it so we still deserve some credit.

-Commit: Temporarily disable image optimization
-The image optimization setting is known to be pretty slow.
-This is not usually a problem because the step is not performed when the images didn't change.
-Most of the time, at most one or two images will change per build so that's not a big issue.

-With the flood of new images added in part 2 (#75), this step is now pushing us over the 50 min time limit on Travis.
-This commit disable the step for now so it can be run manually outside of CI.

-This commit should be reverted once the build is green again.

----